Maruqes/Tokenize/README.md

   Similar to `OnlyStartOnDayX`, but access is only granted once the `STARTING_DATE` is reached.

 - **Mouros**
-  Mouros is a specific type of subscription that the idea is you pay a full year even if you just started it or finishing, first year is a defined price but next ones have a coupon added, the motivation behing this project
+  Mouros is a specific type of subscription that the idea is you pay a full year even if you just started it or finishing, first year is a defined price but next ones have a coupon added, the motivation behind this project.

 ## Setup Instructions